Creating a Site you can Trust

 Not associated with UAB CRNA program, but am a physician at UAB.
 Have never experienced, witnessed, or heard mention of discrimination of any sort at UAB hospital in my 4 years here.

-Suggest to Anonymous to stop looking for ways to cry foul over race and rather put that much or more effort in actually excelling in your studies and clinically duties.
+Suggest to Anonymous to stop looking for ways to cry foul over race and clinically duties.
 Highly doubt program is looking to fail their “token” minorities.

 Did you find an error on this page?
 Please report it here